Hanzhuo/Facial-Expression-Recognition-with-TensorFlow-Convolutional-Neural-Networks/README.md

 ![CNN model](https://github.com/Hanzhuo/Facial-Expression-Recognition-with-TensorFlow-Convolutional-Neural-Networks/blob/master/ImageDocument/cnn_flow.png)

 **Results:**
 The optimal number of iteration steps of training this CNN model is around 3000.
 Training 3000 iteration steps' model needs around 6 hours (8GB Intel i5-4210U 1.70GHz * 4 CPU only).
 Using this notebook scripts can get different accuracy each time.
+The result in the notebook just show one of these different resutls.
 The accuracy of the best model that I trained can reach around 68%.

 ![The highest accuracy](https://github.com/Hanzhuo/Facial-Expression-Recognition-with-TensorFlow-Convolutional-Neural-Networks/blob/master/ImageDocument/accuracy_68%25.png)